-Institutions can play an instrumental part in supporting their local communities as well as the industries with which they are most connected, by offering their time and services, sometimes for no services, sometimes for no monetary gain in return.
+Institutions can play an instrumental part in supporting their local communities as well as the industries with which they are most connected, by offering their time and services, sometimes for no monetary gain in return.
 As such, institutions are required to provide metrics on activities they are performing, together with students and alumni, that are directly supporting key efforts aimed at addressing societal and environmental issues.